salauddinn/salauddinn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on react js and node js ans aws
+- 🔭 I’m currently working on react js and node js and aws
 - 🌱 I’m currently learning gcp
 - 👯 I’m looking to collaborate on  open source projects
 - 📫 How to reach me: nalbandsalauddin@gmail.com